NikiUrmra/-AMONG-US-BALDI-BASICS-MOD/README.md

 When the Hard question Comes And You Got It Wrong (RUN FOR LIFE)

 # NOTEBOOKS
-You Need Tpo Collet 2 notebooks To Use The doors
+You Need To Collet 2 notebooks To Use The doors